newchuyalong/libgdx-learning/Updating-LibGDX.md

  gdxVersion = "1.5.2"
 ```

 The version you see may be higher than 1.5.2 already.
 Once you've located that string, you can simply change it to the latest release (or an older release) or to the current SNAPSHOT version.
 You may also have to update other modules in that same section of the build.gradle file, based on the [versions listing](http://libgdx.badlogicgames.com/versions.html).
 Once edited, save the build.gradle file.
+For a much easier way to update your dependencies (automatically find the newest version of each), see [gradle versions plugin](#gradle-versions-plugin-and-updating-your-dependencies)

 The next step is dependent on your IDE: